aebibtech/ScrollLockToggle-Windows/README.md

 # ScrollLockToggle-Windows
-A small utility for toggling scroll lock.
+A small utility for toggling scroll lock written in C for Windows.